gavrielhan/smell-pred/README.md

-├── ml_odor_results/           # Output directory for ML baseline results and plots ├── pyrfume-data/              # (Optional) Additional raw data resources ├── explore_bushdid_chemberta.ipynb   # Jupyter notebook for data exploration ├── README.md
+├── ml_odor_results/           # Output directory for ML baseline results and plots ├── pyrfume-data/              # (Optional) Additional raw data resources ├── explore_bushdid_chemberta.ipynb   # Jupyter notebook for data exploration ├── requirements.txt           # All pip dependencies for the project
+├── README.md
 └── ... (other directories and files)
 ```